eliot-des/CircuitLive/README.md

 ## Prerequisites
 ---
 If you want to test this implementation, you will need to have the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library to perform matrix operations.

+# Licences

+The source code in this repository is licensed under the terms of the [GPL 3.0 license](LICENSE.txt).

+JUCE is copyright © Raw Material Software.

+The Raleway font is copyright (c) 2010-2011 Matt McInerney, Pablo Impallari, Rodrigo Fuenzalida and is licensed under the SIL Open Font License (also available with a FAQ at: http://scripts.sil.org/OFL).
+The Carlito font is copyright (c) 2010-2014 Łukasz Dziedzic and is licensed under the SIL Open Font License (also available with a FAQ at: http://scripts.sil.org/OFL).
+The Consolas font is copyright (c) 2018 Microsoft Corporation.
+All rights reserved.